deepsense-ai/db-ally/docs/quickstart/quickstart.md

 ## OpenAI Access Configuration

-To use OpenAI's GPT, configure Db-Ally and provide your OpenAI API key:
+To use OpenAI's GPT, configure db-ally and provide your OpenAI API key:

 ```python
 import dbally